Skip to content

 assert e.args[0] == "NameError: name 'x' is not defined"

-1. First client context
+1. First client instance

 2. Execute code that defines variable x

-4. Second client context
+4. Second client instance

 async with ExecutionContainer() as container:

-async with ExecutionClient(port=container.port) as client:
+async with ExecutionClient(port=container.executor_port) as client:

 code = """